Orchid Display House

 The Fuqua Orchid Center’s Orchid Display House highlights orchids that grow in the tropics from sea level to 6,000 feet elevation.
 At the front near the entrances from the Orchid Atrium and Southeastern Center for Conservation, orchids are displayed on a rotational basis below a cedar pergola.
 The back half features tropical orchids growing as epiphytes (harmlessly upon other plants), lithophytes (on rock) and terrestrials (in the soil) in a naturalistic setting.

-The Orchid Display House also hosts rotating seasonal displays, including during Orchid Daze and Garden Lights, Holiday Nights.
+The Orchid Display House also hosts rotating seasonal displays.